SapporoAlex/Game-Dungeon-Quest/README.md

 <img src="assets/images/door_ew.png" width="50">  Door: click on doors when adjacent to open them.

+- Goal
+The mission in this level is to seek and defeat the red dragon, then return to the stairwell to exit the the level.
+Fighting the dragon is no easy task, so it is recommended that you search for health potions before facing it in battle.

 ## Enemies
 Encounter various enemies like skeletons, goblins, chaos warriors, and even a dragon.
 Each enemy type has its unique behavior and attack strategy.
 Beware though, the chaos warrior has 2 hp, and the dragon has 4.